T R A V E L / C I T Y G U I D E S

 9. Rooftop Views ...

-If you ever dreamed of sipping cocktails on a New York rooftop while soaking in breathtaking views of the New York skyline, look no further than 230 5th lounge bar.
+If you ever dreamed of sipping cocktails on a New York rooftop while soaking in the breathtaking views, then look no further than 230 5th lounge bar.
 Beyond the bar’s lush palm trees and stylish guests, iconic urban vistas showcase uninterrupted views of the Empire State and Chrysler buildings.
 Arrive at sunset and watch the city lights sparkle to life with an Old Fashioned cocktail while perched on plush low-slung couch, then groove to DJ sets in the Penthouse Lounge where a funky Studio 54 vibe holds sway. $$

 230 5th Avenue, New York, NY 10001